Azure/grept/doc/r/must_be_true.md

 ## Attributes

-- `expression`: The expression that should evaluate to true.
+- `condition`: The expression that should evaluate to true.
 - `error_message`: The error message that will be displayed if the rule fails.

 ## Exported Attributes